-Claire Hubbard, EMT-P, RN, (She/Her) has been a paramedic with Buncombe County EMS since 2014.
+Claire Hubbard, EMT-P, RN, has been a paramedic with Buncombe County EMS since 2014.
+She has been helping organize wound care trainings since she saw the potential that our local providers had to build upon the incredible mobile health care work they were already providing.
 She has also worked locally with sexual assault and DV as a forensic nurse.
-Currently, she works as the Community Paramedic Program Manager with Buncombe County's Community Paramedic Program, as a clinical instructor for EMS students through AB Tech, and part-time with Planned Parenthood Asheville as an RN.
+Currently she works as the Community Paramedic Program Manager with Buncombe County's Community Paramedic Program, as a clinical instructor for EMS students through AB Tech, and part time with Planned Parenthood Asheville as an RN.